 2 x 2 years plus 2 years = 6 years

-Following the release of results at the end of Semester, you will receive an email to your student email account requesting you to meet with an academic advisor, if you fall into one of the following categories:
+Following the release of results at the end of the term/semester, you will receive an email to your student email account requesting you to meet with an academic advisor if you fall into one of the following categories:

-- You are 75% of the way through the maximum time to complete, but have yet to complete 75% of the requirement of your program; or
+- You are 75% of the way through the maximum time to complete but have yet to complete 75% of the requirement of your program

 - You have exceeded the maximum time to complete and have not completed the requirements of your program.

-It is important that you meet with your academic advisor, ideally by the end of week 1 but no later than the end of week three of the following semester.
+It is important that you meet with your academic advisor, ideally by the end of week 1 but no later than the end of week three of the following term/semester.

-If you have exceeded the maximum time to complete, you will not be permitted to re-enrol in your program until you have met with your Program Authority and agreed on a realistic timeline for completion.
+If you exceed the maximum time to complete, you will not be permitted to re-enrol in your program until you have met with your program authority and agreed on a realistic timeline for completion.